 Seven ham clubs competed in the 1939-1940 Bowling League of the Chicago Amateur Radio Club Council.
 Winner was the Tri-Town Amateur Radio Club, with ten wins out of fifteen and an average of 805.
 Others competing and their averages: Chicago Suburban Radio Ass'n 795; Hamfesters Radio Club 749; Illinois Ham Club 773; Lake Michigan Amateur Radio Reserve 711; Northwest Amateur Radio Club 677; Milwaukee Radio Amateurs' Club 766.
 Highest individual was W9DGK of C.S.R.A., with an average of 189.8.
-Johnson of Tri-Town had an average of 185.12 and C. Brown of Milwaukee, 181.
-C.S.R.A. bowled the high team series of 2615, and Johnson of Tri-Town the high single game of 255.
+Johnson of Tri-Town had an average of 189.8.
+Johnson of Tri-Town the high single game of 255.
 The bowling took place on five Sundays during the winter.
 Each bowler paid \$1.00 at each bowling date, 30 cents going into a prize fund.
 Prize awards totalled \$37.